sarahbui98/Deeptech-ready-hacthon-team-chest-x-ray-AI-/README.md

 ## Project Overview
 This project is an AI-powered tool for detecting pneumonia from chest X-ray images.
 We apply **Singular Value Decomposition (SVD)** as preprocessing to compress images, then classify using a **Convolutional Neural Network (CNN)**.
-A simple explainable AI (XAI) component gives users a layman-friendly interpretation of the results.

 ## Objectives of the Project:
 To develop an automated system for detecting pneumonia from chest X-ray images using deep learning,